magicctf/webpage-source/magicctf/content.md

 ### Message System

-Messaging works pretty easy :
+Messaging/Chatting works pretty easy :
 * When you type something, it becomes a secret message, which only your team can see.
 * If you want to write a global message, use @all before your message : `@all Hello everybody !`
 * If you want to write a message to a certain player, use @playername : `@singleplayer How is it goin', singleplayer ?`
+* `/show_messages` shows message history.

 ### Health Rune